Apply to become a firefighter/paramedic.

 Step 6: Letter of conditional offer

-All information in your application file will be reviewed on your suitability for hire.
-After a decision is made, you will be advised if you have or have not been selected to move on to the next step.
+All information in your application file will be reviewed to determine your suitability for hire.
+After a decision is made, you will be notified if you have or have not been selected to move on to the next step.

-The final decision is made on the selection of a fully qualified candidate and that person will be provide at a conditional letter of offer to be reviewed and signed.
-Note that a criminal records check – vulnerable sector is required once the offer is accepted and is a condition of employment.
+When a fully qualified candidate is chosen, we provide a conditional letter of offer to be reviewed and signed.
+Note that a criminal records check (vulnerable sector) is required once the offer is accepted.
+This is a condition of employment.

 Step 7: Pre-placement medical

 Candidates who accept the conditional offer will be scheduled for the Pre-Placement Medical as per NFPA standards.
-This includes:
+This includes the medical (fit for duty), drug and alcohol clearance, and a mask fit test (which requires candidates to be clean shaven).

-The job is both physically and emotionally demanding, therefore, candidates must be in excellent physical condition as well as in good health.
-Emergency Services follow the pre-placement NFPA medical guidelines and are strict with the use of tobacco products.
-For example: Candidate with Category A medical conditions shall not be certified as meeting the medical requirements of this standard.
-Tobacco use is a Category A medical condition.
+The job is both physically and emotionally demanding, so candidates must be in excellent physical condition and in good health.
+Emergency Services follow the pre-placement NFPA medical guidelines and are strict about tobacco use, as this is a Category A medical condition.

-There is no grade or mark to this examination - either a candidate is “fit for duty” or is “not fit for duty” and is so informed.
+There is no grade or mark to this examination.
+A candidate is either “fit for duty” or “not fit for duty” and is so informed.
 A candidate that is “fit for duty” will proceed in the recruitment process.

 Eligibility list